PeterBorah/femto-db/readme.md

 The core functions are:

-`put(address target, uint256 key, uint256 value)`
+* `put(address target, uint256 key, uint256 value)`

 which adds data to the database, and:

-`get(address owner, address target, uint256 key) constant returns(uint256 value)`
+* `get(address owner, address target, uint256 key) constant returns(uint256 value)`

 which retrieves it.
+To explain each variable:

 * `owner` is automatically set to the address that sends the `put` call.
 You must provide it for a `get`.
-* `target` represents the address the data is "about".
-In case you want to store data "about" yourself, you can simply provide your own address.
+* `target` is the address the data is "about".
+In case you want to store data about yourself, you can simply provide your own address.
 * `key` is a unsigned integer representing the key.
 * `value` is an unsigned integer representing the value.